rajeshv23/twydev.github.io/_posts/2019-07-18-vaughn-vernon-intro-to-ddd.md

 toc: true
 toc_label: "Chapters"
 categories:
-  - Online Course
+  - Software Design
 tags:
   - domain driven design
+  - best practice
+  - vaughn vernon
+  - online course
 ---

+Domain Driven Design (DDD) is a software development approach to implement complex software by dividing the solution into domains that serves specific purposes, using tools such as Ubiquitous Language, Bounded Context, Domain Events and Aggregate Patterns.

+___

+# Distilling Domain-Driven Design

 **Distilling Domain-Driven Design** - Vaughn Vernon, accessed on Kalele 2019 {: .notice--primary}

-Domain Driven Design (DDD) is a software development approach to implement complex software by dividing the solution into domains that serves specific purposes.
-This way of thinking not only helps us to keep the software maintainable as it scales up in complexity, but also guides the behavior of a cross-functional development team, consisting of software developers and domain experts, towards higher efficiency.
+DDD helps to keep the software maintainable as it scales up in complexity, but also guides the behavior of a cross-functional development team, consisting of software developers and domain experts, towards better collaboration and higher efficiency.

-___

 ## Chapter 1: Introduction and Overview
 There are two parts to DDD, Strategic and Tactical Design.